 The Driving Force.
 At the age of 13, Christina’s mother was diagnosed with breast cancer – a defining moment that piqued her interest in medicine.
 At the time, her mother was treated with a newly approved medicine, which only furthered her understanding of research and discovery as an integral piece of medicine and patient care.

 “My mom was re-diagnosed with metastatic cancer about a year and a half ago,” said Christina.
-“Thanks to the treatments made available to her 20 years ago, she was able to live 18 healthy years cancer free.
+“Thanks to the treatments made available to her 20 years ago, she was able to live 18 healthy years cancer-free.
 But our work is not done!
 Now, more than ever, I understand the urgency of furthering innovative research with the ultimate goal of finding a cure.”

-Challenges, Chance and Looking Forward.
+Challenges, Chances and Looking Forward.
 Christina admits that for those working in the lab, there are far more setbacks than wins.
 “Breakthrough success is rare, but the promise of that success far outweighs the disappointment that comes with the failures,” says Christina.

 When asked about what excites her most about biomedicine today, Christina doesn’t hesitate: immuno-oncology.
 Over the last ten years, immuno-oncology has grown significantly.
 “Being in this line of work has been thrilling,” says Christina.
 “Jimmy Carter was treated with this type of therapy—an antibody which binds to your immune cells and reactivates them to fight the tumor.
 He’s cancer-free now thanks to this new field of research.”